MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 1. In the new browser window, navigate to the Azure portal and sign in with the **aaduser2** user account.

+1. When prompted, change your password.
+Make sure to record the new password.

 1. When prompted, in the **More information required** dialog box, click **Next**.

     >**Note**: The browser seesion will be redirected to the **Keep your account secure** page.